MiguelIbrahimE/Prometheus-Apollo/README.md

 ### Example Request
-give me a code that generates random sequence of characters when you press a button, XZY00 is an example, QWE01
+give me a code that generates random sequence of characters when you press a button, XZY00 is an example, QWE01give me a code that generates random sequence of characters when you press a button, XZY00 is an example, QWE01